Fantasy Prologue: "The Dragon Diaries"

 is the song she sung.

-A feeling swelled within Farah, it was all starting to make sense.
-Not in the correct order, Hazif had written a poem for each night he was here and she was starting with the one on the 23rd night.
-But he had written many referencing roses and now she was beginning to see why.
+A feeling swelled within Djamila, it was all starting to make sense.
+Not in the correct order - Hazif had written a poem for each night he was here and she was starting with the one on the 23rd night.
+Was this a symbol, for someone?
+For a meeting place?
+The paint of the rose soaked into the wood, like sun spots on skin.

 She pushed open the door and slipped into the darkness within.